aLifveForms/Online_AI_Gallery/README.md

 After obtaining a slew of fake photographs from the first phase, we can use our face composite file to create an average face from these images.

 For the composite face, we go through three steps: first, we detect the facial feature, then we normalize the images to the same reference frame (600* 600), and last, we align the faces together.

+We are using the dilb face recognition built with deep learning, For each facial image we calculate 68 facial landmarks using dlib.check out the Face dot map markup (what each dot represents) [here!](doc/face_dots_map.jpg).

 Perform the following actions: